-You should clearly demonstrate in your application what the BCF funding will be used for and why the funding is necessary to help you to commercialise your device/system.
-The BCF Expert Panel may not support projects where it deems that funding from the BCF is not necessary to commercialise the technology.
+You should clearly demonstrate in your application what the Program funding will be used for to deliver on the aim of the Program.
+The Expert Panel may not support projects where it deems that funding from the Program is not necessary for your project to achieve success.

-If you are successful and receive funding from the inaugural BCF funding round, you can apply again.
+If you are successful and receive funding in the first round of the Program, you can apply in subsequent rounds.

 If I am unsuccessful this round, can I reapply?

-Yes, unsuccessful applicants can reapply to the BCF.
+Yes, unsuccessful applicants can apply in subsequent rounds of the Program.